Karachi street food ranks near the very top of my list of all the reasons why I’d recommend someone to visit Pakistan.

 There are so many incredible things to eat, exploring every option could easily take a lifetime.

-Being such a vibrant place, I love how in Karachi you can find both those comforting tastes you’re hungry for, while also finding ingenuity among those traditions as well.
+When you are in such a vibrant place as Karachi, I love how you can find both those comforting tastes you’re hungry for, while also finding ingenuity among tradition as well.

 Masha Allah is a great restaurant in Karachi, faithfully serving customers their version of ‘kata-kat‘ chopped meat – in this article I will share all the details with you.

 Masha Allah is a local Karachi street food restaurant serving their version of the dish with the onomatopoeic name – ‘Kata-Kat.’

 The dings and clangs of the chef’s chopping movements are the main reason for why this food has such a name, but there’s actually some fun disagreement whether its ‘tak-a-tak,’ or ‘kata-kat.’

 What’s more important though, is that kata-kat traditionally (famously*) makes use of only leftover parts – those bits of meat that are not really needed for any other recipe (but can also easily be just as tasty).